 Given that the Company currently has no history of default on their portfolio, a model which incorporates internal default experience is not feasible.
-For the 12M and Lifetime PD, the Company uses external benchmarking of current internal credit ratings to Standard and Poor's using one-year transition matrices in S&P's Annual Global Corporate Default Study and Rating Transition reports.
+For the 12M and Lifetime PD, the Company use external benchmarking of current internal credit ratings to Standard and Poor's using one-year transition matrices in S&P's Annual Global Corporate Default Study and Rating Transition reports.
 From the transition matrices, cumulative PDs are identified.
 The overall PD for a specific time horizon is calculated from the cumulative PD, by determining the marginal PD and taking the conditional probability of default given that it has not yet defaulted prior to the said time horizon.
 The resulting overall PDs are the values that will act as components in ECL calculation.
+The Lifetime PD is developed by analysis of the transition matrices over the maximum life of active loans, which is 12 years.